alexciesielski/awork-challenge-develop/COMMENTS.md

 ## What's missing

+- Did not adjust anything about start/running the app, thus the README.md remains unchanged
+- ESLint should be added
 - Styling of the user-detail component
 - Unit tests for the user-list and user-ui component (although I am of the opinion that unit tests are for core logic, and business services, while components are much easier/better tested using Playwright or Storybook (well maybe with the exception of checking inputs and outputs), happy to elaborate on a call)